jthomascolombo/creative-expression-library/README.md

 ## Installation

+1. Download the latest release of [CreativeExpressionLibrary-v2.1.jsx](https://github.com/jthomascolombo/creative-expression-library/releases/download/v2.1.0/CreativeExpressionLibrary-v2.1.jsx)
-1. Import the CreativeExpressionLibrary.jsx into After Effects as footage.
+2. Import the reativeExpressionLibrary-v2.1.jsx into After Effects as footage.
-2. Drag the .jsx footage into the Composition where the expression library will be used.
+3. Drag the .jsx footage into the Composition where the expression library will be used.
 This will ensure that the .jsx file is included when the project assets are collected, as in the case of Collect Files, sending Compositions to AME, or packaging Motion Graphic Templates.

 ## Usage